leansevenuteen/TeamQ_Training_ModuleA/README.md

 # Usage
 1. Data Collection: You need to collect data from NVD, which can be done through the API or by downloading published data files.
 Then, process the CVE data as shown in ModuleA_DataFetch.ipynb to prepare it for the binary classification problem.

 2. Model Building: Using information from the combined_data.csv, I have built a binary classification model to evaluate the severity based on base scores.
-Specifically, the model I used is a CNN model with ReLU and sigmoid activation functions, and binary_crossentropy loss function.
+Specifically, the model I used is a DNN model with ReLU and sigmoid activation functions, and binary_crossentropy loss function.

 3. Evaluating CVEs: I employ common evaluation metrics for classification problems, including accuracy, precision, recall, and f1-score.